dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 });
 ```

 The above code works with Dexie v2.0.0 in Typescript or babel with ES2016 preset.
-Also works in natively in Chrome, Edge, Safari and Opera.
+Also works in natively in Chrome, Edge, Safari, Opera and Firefox.